 The major change in the balance of contract liabilities is arising from the difference between the time frame of the performance obligation to be satisfied and the payment to be received.
-There were no other significant changes for the years ended December 31, 2021 and 2020.
+There were no other significant changes for the years ended December 31, 2022 and 2021.

-(x) Employee remuneration and directors' and supervisors' remuneration
+(aa) Employee remuneration and directors' and supervisors' remuneration